 This is a guest post by Annabella Carter Short

 Are you participating in any art fair any time soon?
-Wondering how to set up your booth to attract more visitors?
+Wondering how to set up your craft booth to attract more visitors?

-Why artists should participate in Art Fairs and Shows?
+Why should artists participate in Art Fairs and Shows?

 - Good Looking Setup